iamhyc/Overleaf-Workshop/README.md

    Then, navigate to the Overleaf main page (e.g., `https://www.overleaf.com`) in the address bar

-2. Filter the listed items with `/project` and select the extract match
+2. Filter the listed items with `/project` and select the exact match

 3. Check the "Cookie" under "Request Headers" of the selected item and copy its value